—- Eyewitness account —-

 Nephew II: Hoang Dinh My

-Friend I : Trinh van Thoa (San Diego)
+Friend I : Trinh van Thoa (San Diego) CVA

-Friend II: Nguyen Dang Phong (S. California)
+Friend II: Nguyen Dang Phong (S. California) CVA

-Child Welfare Bureau at Indiantown Gap
+Child Welfare Bureauat Indiantown Gap

-Sponsor: Rev Ernest Hawk, rep of Sycamore house church
+Sponsor: Rev Ernest Hawk, rep of Sycamore house-church

-Sponsor: Dr Rustum Roy (Founder of Material Research Lab at Penn State University) and Waslunds at Weis.
+Sponsor: Dr Rustum Roy (Founder of Material Research Lab at Penn State University) and the Waslunds at Weis.

 Leave a comment